unitymakesus/rtp/wp-content/plugins/quick-featured-images/README.txt

 After an image is removed from the library all preset rules assigned with that image will be removed automatically.

-The rules take effect when a post is saved in the backend &ndash; e.g. on the post edit page &ndash; or in the frontend &ndash; e.g. via a &quot;Create Post&quot; form by Gravity Forms.
+The rules take effect when a post is saved in the backend &ndash; e.g. on the post edit page &ndash; or in the frontend &ndash; e.g. via a &#8220;Create Post&#8221; form by Gravity Forms.

 = Automatic Default Featured Images: Options =